 Students request courses in the spring each year.
-We recommend that students complete a graduation checklist before completing "course requests".
+We recommend that students complete a graduation checklist before completing “course requests”.
 Students and parents should be aware of all graduation requirements and students progress.
-Please be aware that if you requested a course, we will do our best to assign it to you however spaces are limited, if a class is full you are guaranteed a course that fulfills graduation requirements.
+Please be aware that if you requested a course, the schedule building software will do its’ best to assign it to you however spaces are limited, if a class is full you are guaranteed a course that fulfills graduation requirements.
 Courses requested in the spring may not be changed later.
 Schedules will be available for pick up at Orientation.
 If you have questions about course planning you should review the course catalog and then set up an appointment with your counselor during the year.
-Counselors will not make appointments during the first week of school as they finish schedules, however counselors will call students out of class as needed.
+Counselors will not make appointments during the first week of school as they finish schedules that need manual completion, however counselors will call students out of class as needed.

 The state board of education discourages PE waivers because physical activity does not equal physical education curriculum.
 Our PE courses offer activity and curriculum to help students be knowledgeable in a wide range of subjects including exercise, fitness, how to have a healthy body, nutrition, health and more.

 PE waivers are available for special circumstances, however waivers are void if a student wishes to be a T.A., Office Assistant, have an Early Release or Late Arrival.
 PE waivers are available in the counseling office and must be signed by parent, student and the students Assistant Principal or the Principal.

 The Fitness state exam is a required graduation requirement that must be met.
 If a student does receive a PE waiver they still must complete the cognitive fitness assessment for the curriculum provided in our fitness courses.
 According to OSPI, it is recommended that a student must pass the assessment with a 70% or higher, if they do not they must enroll in a Physical education course.